evilsoft/crocks/docs/src/pages/docs/crocks/index.md

 and will return you a "container" that wraps whatever you passed it.
 Each container provides a variety of functions that act as the operations you can do on the contained value.
 There are many types that share the same function names, but what they do from type to type may vary.
-Every Crock provides type function on the Constructor and both inspect and type functions on their Instances.

 | Crock | Constructor | Instance |
 |---|:---|:---|